Regexp class can be used to match a pattern against a

 /// /// It takes a certain amount of time to parse and validate a regular /// expression pattern before it can be used to perform matches /// or substitutions.
 If the caller caches the new Regexp object, that /// parsing time will be saved because the same Regexp can be used with /// respect to many different strings. /// ///

-then this regular expression will
+true then this regular expression will

 /// do case-insensitive matching.
-If false
+If false, then

 /// the matches are case-sensitive.
 Regular expressions

-/// generated by Regexp(String)
+/// generated by Regexp(String) are case-sensitive.

 ///